 The simplest answer is not to let the steam build up.
 Provide plenty, regular emotional outlets to your children.
 And just like you do not try to build the steam in the pressure cooker but rather let it escape, allow your children to manifest their feelings with gentle guidance.

 I am not saying let them hit.
 What I am suggesting is that allow the emotions to escape while keeping physical force at bay.
 Shouting or trying to control their behavior when they are on a loose, will only add more to their existing pile of emotions.
 So, offer a pillow to hit on that time.
 Stay close to them maintaining a safe distance.
-Acknowledging their feelings and giving them words to express what they feel can really help.
+Acknowledging their feelings and giving them words to express what they feel can really help in calming kids down.
 Try saying: